SLIDELL REALTOR®, JOYCE ALBERT, EARNS HER MILITARY RELOCATION PROFESSIONAL (MRP) CERTIFICATION

 At this time, it was highly unusual for a woman to be in such a position in what was still a man’s world.
 Joyce says, “I started learning everything there was to know about 18-wheelers – things like ‘5th wheels’, ‘headache racks’ and ‘deadheading’.
 We had 80 over-the-road trucks, 120 flatbeds, and a 24-hr shop to keep up with it all.
 So when the owners asked about computerizing our operation, I was all in.
-We bought a mainframe IBM System 36 (for all you old-school computer geeks out there) and integrated all of the dispatch/sales operations, driver payrolls, and shop inventory/repairs – all feeding into one very sophisticated accounting system.
+We bought a mainframe IBM-36 (huge computers back then) and integrated all of the dispatch/sales operations, driver payrolls, and shop inventory/repairs – all feeding into one very sophisticated accounting system.
 What an adventure!”

 Ultimately, Joyce became the General Manager and Executive Vice President of that company.
 So years later when the company was sold, with all of her knowledge and experience, it was only natural that she stayed in transportation.
 Joyce took over an inter-modal trucking company at the Port of New Orleans moving import/export shipping containers to and from the port.